saltstack/salt-windows-msi/HACKING.md

 are required:

 - SettingsCustomizatonDlg.wxs: There is room to add 1-2 more properties to this dialog.
-- WixUI_Minion.wxs: A &lt;ProgressText /&gt; entry providing a brief description of what the new action is doing.
+- ProductUI.wxs: A &lt;ProgressText /&gt; entry providing a brief description of what the new action is doing.

 If the new custom action requires its own dialog, these additional changes are required:

 - The new dialog file.
-- WixUI_Minion.wxs: &lt;Publish /&gt; entries hooking up the dialog buttons to other dialogs.
+- ProductUI.wxs: &lt;Publish /&gt; entries hooking up the dialog buttons to other dialogs.
   Other dialogs will also have to be adjusted to maintain correct sequencing.
 - MinionMSI.wixproj: The new dialog must be added as a &lt;Compile /&gt; item to be included in the build.